 Some lines, such as Lindblad Expeditions, have biologists, photographers or naturalists onboard to give lectures and presentations.
 (Lindblad partners with the National Geographic Society.)
-On their Northern Passages itinerary, InnerSea Discoveries has a national park ranger provide interpretation as Wilderness Explorer travels through Glacier Bay.
+On its Northern Passages itinerary, UnCruise Adventures has a national park ranger provide interpretation as the ship travels through Glacier Bay.

 You should skip an Alaskan expedition cruise if:

-You enjoy luxurious cabins.
-With the exception of the American Safari Cruises yacht fleet -- which boasts niceties like flat-screen TV's, Tempur-Pedic mattresses and heated tile floors -- many expedition ship cabins are on the utilitarian side.
-Our 8 x 10 cabin on Wilderness Discoverer had room for a queen-sized bed, a bedside table, a vanity ... and that's about it.
+While there are several modern expedition ships with luxury or upscale amenities, many expedition ship cabins are on the utilitarian side.
+Our 8 x 10 cabin had room for a queen-sized bed, a bedside table, a vanity ... and that's about it.
 (Although, to be fair, the large window that we could open made up for the cramped space.)

 Alaska's Inside Passage is home to Tongass National Forest, more than 17 million acres of temperate rainforest.
-And you know what it does in a rain forest, right?
+And you know what it does in a rainforest, right?
 It rains ... a lot.
 June and July are known to be drier than other months, but you should still prepare to get wet.

-You hate buying gear.
-"Are we really REI people?"
-I asked my husband as the bags from the outdoor store kept arriving.
-Rain pants, gloves, water-resistant leggings, fleece tops: We were acquiring a wardrobe completely out of touch with our sedentary lifestyle, at a significant cost.
+"Are we really REI people?" you might ask yourself.
+Rain pants, gloves, water-resistant leggings, fleece tops: You might end up acquiring a wardrobe completely out of touch with your sedentary lifestyle, at a significant cost.
 The worst offender?
 A huge pair of rubber boots.
 (Just try fitting them in your carry-on suitcase.)

-You want to be anonymous.
 When there are fewer than 100 people onboard, it's a little hard to hide.
-The Wilderness Discoverer crew took our pictures when we embarked and put them out to facilitate relationships.
+Our crew took our pictures when we embarked and put them out to facilitate relationships.
 We even wore name tags for several days in a row.

 Oh, introverts can still stick to their cabins.
 But with open dinner seating, you're likely to find yourself next to strangers once in a while.
 Most activities take place in groups, too, so chances are someone will strike up a conversation.
 The ships just aren't big enough to stay invisible.

-You love shopping.
 The whole point of an expedition cruise is to get as close to nature as you can.
 You can pick up a few souvenirs before you board, but otherwise, you'll probably be out of luck until you disembark, which is probably a good thing.
-While our Wilderness Discoverer cruise did make a port stop in Wrangell, we simply wouldn't have had much room in our cabin for any elaborate purchases.
+While our cruise did make a port stop in Wrangell, we simply wouldn't have had much room in our cabin for any elaborate purchases.
 We picked up our Tlingit print in Ketchikan after the cruise was over.

-Plus, someone has to pay for the tricked-out technology that you see on some of the ships.
-Lindblad has bow cameras, a hydrophone, Splash-Cam, underwater video camera and a video microscope, not to mention people onboard who are trained to use and interpret it all.
+Plus, someone has to pay for the tricked-out technology that you see on some of the ships: bow cameras, hydrophones, Splash-Cams, underwater video cameras and video microscopes, not to mention people onboard who are trained to use and interpret it all.
 Plus, you'll probably spend some money on gear, and plane tickets to smaller airports can add up.